Do you speak whale?

 Seeing one of the largest creatures on earth surface offshore is an incredible experience.
 But half of the joy of whale watching is sharing it with others.
 Through the Oregon Whale Watch program, the Oregon Parks and Recreation Department (OPRD) places trained volunteers at overlooks along the Oregon coast to assist visitors in spotting gray whales during their two major annual migrations in the winter and spring.
 You could be one of them, helping people to see whales for the first time.

-Step 1 (Required)- Complete the Oregon Whale Watch Volunteer Service Agreement (VSA)
+Step 1 (Required)- Volunteer Service Agreement

 In 2019 the Oregon Legislature made changes to the laws regarding discrimination and harassment.
 Each year all employees, including volunteers, are required to complete this training module.